caroleolivier/caroleolivier.github.io/_posts/2018-01-02-getting-up-and-running-with-react-native.md

 date: 2018-01-02
 ---

-Today, I meant to look into [react-native](https://facebook.github.io/react-native/).
-I know React (a little) but recently realised I had made some wrong assumptions about React Native: I thought the idea behind React and React-native was: **Learn once, write once, use everywhere**.
+Today, I looked into [React Native](https://facebook.github.io/react-native/).
+I know React (a little) but recently realised I had made some wrong assumptions about React Native.
+I thought the idea behind React and React-native was: **Learn once, write once, use everywhere**.
 It is NOT!
 The real motto is: **Learn once, use everywhere**, i.e. you learn the basics once but you can't have one code base targeting all platforms.
 What a disappointment...
 I thought with the help of some kind of web dark magic it was the case.

 Anyway, since it is not the case and one needs to learn a few things that are React Native specific, off I went to learn the basic of React Native.
-It actually took me quite a while to get up and running as I met quite a few hick ups along the way.
+It actually took me quite a while to get up and running as I met quite a few hiccups along the way.
 <br/>
-I planned to go through this [tutorial](https://facebook.github.io/react-native/docs/getting-started.html) on React Native website.
-In this post I am sharing my experience with the Getting Started section (yep, my post is actually longer than the Getting Started page haha).
+I plan to go through this [tutorial](https://facebook.github.io/react-native/docs/getting-started.html) on React Native website.
+In this post I will share my experience with the Getting Started section (yep, my post is actually longer than the Getting Started page haha).

 #### Step 1: install the tool create-react-native-app
 ```